Financial-Times/origami-codedocs/README.md

 Now we can access the app over HTTP on port `3000`: [http://localhost:3000/](http://localhost:3000/)

 ## Configuration

 We configure Origami CodeDocs using environment variables.
 In development, configurations are set in a `.env` file.
-In production, these are set during deployment through CircleCi config.
+In production, these are set during deployment through CI config.

 ### Required everywhere